-Diocese of Lismore Online Education Centre or Sydney Distance Education
+Diocese of Lismore Online Education Centre, Sydney Distance Education, Southern Cross Distance Education

 Changes over the past ten years have broadened the options for students enrolling for the Higher School Certificate.
 Students are no longer confined to a mostly academic pathway or limited to courses that can be taught at their schools.
 It is now possible to study using several different modes of delivery, attending different campuses and institutions, pursuing various pathways over a number of years.
 The information in this section deals with one such mode of delivery.